GitHub Authentication

 Important

 By default, only the admin user can sign up.
-To allow additional users to sign up with GitHub, add the following environment variable:
+To allow additional users to sign up with GitHub, add:

 CODER_OAUTH2_GITHUB_ALLOW_SIGNUPS=true

-To limit sign ups to members of specific GitHub organizations, set:
+(Optional) If you want to limit sign-ups to specific GitHub organizations, set:

 CODER_OAUTH2_GITHUB_ALLOWED_ORGS="your-org"